firefoxuz/schedule_uz/README.md

 11. Build the assets: `npm run dev` or `npm run production`
 12. Start the development server: `php artisan serve`
 13. The application will be available at http://localhost:8000.

 ## Installation using docker
-1. Clone the repository: git clone https://github.com/firefoxuz/schedule_uz.git
+1. Clone the repository: `git clone https://github.com/firefoxuz/schedule_uz.git`
 2. Navigate to the project directory: `cd schedule_uz`
-3. Create a copy of the .env file: `cp .env.example .env`
+3. Create a copy of the .env file: `cp src/.env.example src/.env`
-4. `docker-compose up -d --build app` to build docker container
+4. `docker-compose up -d --build` to build docker container
 5. Install the dependencies:
 6. `docker-compose run --rm composer install`
-7. `docker-compose run --rm npm install`
-8. `docker-compose run --rm npm run dev`
-9. Key generate `docker-compose run --rm artisan key:generate`
+7. Key generate `docker-compose run --rm artisan key:generate`
-10. Migrating `docker-compose run --rm artisan migrate`
+8. Migrating `docker-compose run --rm artisan migrate`
-11. Seeding `docker-compose run --rm artisan db:seed`
+9. Seeding `docker-compose run --rm artisan db:seed`
-12.
+10. Creating new user `docker-compose run --rm artisan user:create admin@admin.com 123456`

 ## Usage
 This project can be used as a starting point for any web application built with Laravel 9.